fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### custom
-* message is forwarded to the endpoint associated with the peer
+* this message is a black box for RTC Engine and it is forwarded to the endpoint associated with the peer
 * ```json
     any
     ```

 ### tracksPriority
-* message contains all tracks that will be forwarded to peer untill next tracks_priority message
+* this message contains all tracks that will be forwarded to peer untill next tracks_priority message this type of messages is sent only if DisplayManager is spawned
 * ```json
     {
         tracks: tracks
     }
     ```
 ### peerDenied
-* message sent, if peer was rejected by server during joining to server
+* this message is sent, if peer was rejected by server during joining to server.
+It can cointains a information why he was rejected
 * ```json
     {
         data: text
     }
     ```
 ### peerUpdated
-* message contains new metadata of peer
+* this message contains information about updated metadata of one of peers
 * ```json
     {
         peerId: peer_id,